sarthak-p/youtube-clone/README.md

 # YouTube Clone

-Static front-end clone of Youtube.com built with React and Material UI deployed using Firebase.
-The website is going to be in classic light mode and not the more recent dark mode.
+Static front-end clone of Youtube built with React and Material UI deployed using Firebase.
+The website is displayed in classic light mode and not the more recent dark mode.

 ## Objective:
 - To implement the basic understanding of React.